ictunion/main-website-public/content/about/index.en.md

 ## How we started?

 ICT Union has been created in summer 2021 in order to connect call center workers and IT workers in Czech Republic and give us common platform.
 Main reason was situation around working conditions during Covid-19 pandemic.
 Our first collective action was petition about home office.

+## Who are we?

+Our understading of sector is very **broad and inclusive**.
+Anyone who works with information system, on their development or on any position in company providing services in this sector is, in our opinion, considered worker in ICT sector.
+Notherless let us list at least few of job titles which without a doubt are considered as a part of the sector:

+{{< occupations >}}